QAInsights/jmeter-docker-extension/README.md

 > If you want to automate this command, use the `-f` or `--force` flag to accept the warning message.

+### 🗜️ Docker Extensions Marketplace (Recommended Method)

+JMeter extension can be easily installed from the [Docker Extensions Marketplace](https://hub.docker.com/search?q=&type=extension) via web or directly from Docker Desktop.

+Docker Extensions are available as part of Docker Desktop 4.8.0 and later releases.
+[Download and install Docker Desktop 4.8.0 or later](https://docs.docker.com/desktop/release-notes/).

+To install an extension:

+1. Open Docker Desktop.
+2. From the Dashboard, select Add Extensions in the menu bar.
+The Extensions Marketplace opens on the Browse tab.
+Search for `JMeter`.
+3. Choose you extension and select Install.

+From here, you can select Open to access the extension or install additional extensions.
+The extension also appears in the left-hand menu and in the Manage tab.

+## 🎥 Preview the extension

 To preview the extension in Docker Desktop, open Docker Dashboard once the installation is complete.

 The left-hand menu displays a new tab with the name of the extension which is `JMeter`.
 You can also use `docker extension ls` to see that the extension has been installed successfully.

 Use the `docker extension update` command to remove and re-install the extension automatically: